 Outdated ceramic tile before using Rust-Oleum Floor paint

-I don’t love the dark grout and the pink/cream tones in the tile.
+I didn’t love the dark grout lines and the pink/cream tones in the tile.
 To be honest, the grout isn’t dark, it’s just dirty.
+And trust me, I’ve cleaned and cleaned it.

-You can see I’ve already placed painters tape around the perimeter of the downstairs.
+You can see I’ve already placed painter’s tape around the perimeter of the downstairs in preparation for paint!

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.